Spinal Muscular Atrophy

 Who should consider spinal muscular atrophy screening?

-UNITY Screen (™) Carrier Screening & sgNIPT workflow
+UNITY Fetal Risk Screen Carrier Screening & Fetal Risk Assessment (cfDNA for recessive conditions) workflow

-With UNITY Screen™, carrier screening is performed first to see if you’re a spinal muscular atrophy.
+With UNITY Fetal Risk Screen, carrier screening is performed first to see if you’re a carrier for spinal muscular atrophy.
 If you're not a carrier for SMA, the chance your baby is affected is extremely low.
 If you are found to be a carrier, the second step is to assess your baby's risk for SMA.
-All it takes is a blood sample after 10 weeks in pregnancy.
+All it takes is a blood sample as earlier as 9 weeks into pregnancy.

 Consult